pickles2/px2style/broccoli_modules/basics/interactives/image-slider/README-en.md

-Add a carousel block.
-This is sometimes called a slider.
+Add a image slider block.
+This is sometimes called a carousel.

 Place multiple images in one block and slide left and right to view.